PureMature/star/Writerside/topics/library/lib-time.md

 `time` is a Starlark module of time-related functions and constants.
 It's a official module provided in *Starlark in Go* repository.

+## Constants

+- `nanosecond`: A duration representing one nanosecond.
+- `microsecond`: A duration representing one microsecond.
+- `millisecond`: A duration representing one millisecond.
+- `second`: A duration representing one second.
+- `minute`: A duration representing one minute.
+- `hour`: duration representing one hour.

 ## Functions

 ### `from_timestamp(sec, nsec) Time`